tudorioan903/german-power-consumption-analysis/README.md

 - This indicates that the COVID-19 pandemic had a stronger impact on industrial and commercial energy demand than on residential usage.

 - The gap between weekday and weekend consumption is reduced in 2020, suggesting a shift toward more uniform daily consumption patterns.

+### 📊 Key Metrics (COVID-19 Impact)

+- 📉 Overall consumption decreased by ~2,7% in 2020 compared to 2019
+- 📆 Largest drop observed in April–May 2020 (~8,7%)
+- 🕒 Peak reduction during working hours (08:00–16:00): ~2,5%
+- 📊 Weekday consumption decreased by ~3.0%, compared to ~2.0% during weekends

+## 📌 Conclusion

+This analysis demonstrates that electricity consumption patterns are highly sensitive to major external events.

+- 📉 COVID-19 led to a measurable reduction in electricity demand, particularly during working hours, indicating decreased industrial activity.
+- 📊 The most significant drop occurred in Q2 2020, coinciding with Germany’s first nationwide lockdown.
+- ⚖️ The reduced gap between weekdays and weekends suggests a shift toward more uniform consumption patterns.
+- ❄️ Despite disruptions, seasonal trends remained consistent (higher in winter, lower in summer).

+Overall, the findings highlight the importance of energy data in understanding large-scale disruptions and their impact on society.